alan/rubyfuza-presentation/01_about_rack/03_history.md

 # A bit of history (Pre Rack)
 * Every framework had to write its own webserver handlers
 * Duplicated code among frameworks
-* Want to write a new framwork?
+* Wanted to write a new framework?
-* Then start duplicating code
+* Had to duplicate code